fforjan/nuget4code/README.md

 This is a simple extension to add and remove nuget packages to your project.json.

+## Where is the name coming from ?

+Well, I was looking for an excuse to do some coding into Visual Studio Code extensions...
+And I'm looking to demo aspnet5 ConsoleApplication to my team and was missing the nuget stuff.
+So, which is my reason to code ?
+Yes, nuget4code !
+Also, instead of dogfood, I prefer to eat my own nuggets..
+So here is nuget4code.

 ## Feature:
 - Query and add a package from official nuget.org repository
 - Remove a referenced package